Roane State Community College

 - Grievance Committee

-- The President will establish a grievance committee to provide advice on those grievances which reach the final decision-making level.
+- The president will establish a grievance committee to provide advice on those grievances which reach the final decision-making level.
 The committee will be chosen from the Grievance Committee Hearing Pool and will include at least one peer representative in accordance with Section II.
-C above.
+E. above.

 - Members of the committee will be selected to ensure that committee members will be disinterested in the outcome.
 Any committee member selected who has a particular interest in the outcome of the decision will be replaced with an alternate to avoid a biased decision.
 Every effort will be made to include minorities, i.e., ethnic minorities and women, in the composition of the committee.